jumbled00r/nordvpn_connect/README.md

 # nordvpn_statusd
 Optional. nordvpn_connect doesnt require this daemon.
 It replaces your Scroll-Lock LED with a useful indication of VPN connection and status (blinks if nordlynx iface exists but doesn't have a valid connection) (solid if nordlynx is working).

+KEYBOARD_DEVICE_NAME has to be set to the exact device name of your keyboard.
 ## Install
 Use ``chmod +x nordvpn_statusd`` and move it to ``/opt``.
 If it exists in ``/opt/nordvpn_statusd``, nordvpn_connect will start it after a successful connection.